Kaizen256/ML-Projects/GRU_Encoder_Decoder_Numpy/README.md

 In this project, I created a machine translation model using an encoder–decoder architecture built entirely from scratch in NumPy, without using any deep learning frameworks.
 The model translates from English to Japanese using a GRU (Gated Recurrent Unit).

+## Problems faced

+I faced quite a few problems.
+The first few problems were in the GRU's backpropagation.
+I used matrix multiplication when I should have used Hadamard for a few calculations like dz = dh * (h_prev - c_t) and dc_preact = dc * (1 - c**2).
+Then I was resetting the gradient of x inside the loop so it was not accumulating across time steps.
+The next error I found was that I was not clipping the output layer weights and using too large of a batch size (32).
+This caused the decoder to almost always start its predictions with: 'トム' (Tom).
+Many of the Japanese sentences started with 'Tom'.
+Because I didn't clip the gradients, the output bias was most likely adding a huge number to 'ト' at the beginning of each sentence.
+The batch size being high also caused 'トム' to appear more than a few times each batch.
+Adding attention would be a cool addition, but it wouldn't be meaningful because my encoder length is 3.
+If I make it any larger, it would take way too long to train on a CPU.

 ## Dataset